+Criminal offenses are reported to the State Police and/or local (Middletown or Meriden) Police.
 All criminal offenses will be investigated by the appropriate law enforcement agency.
 Middlesex Community College is a state agency.
 The State Police under the Department of Emergency Services and Public Protection have jurisdiction over the college and its satellite locations.
 The Middletown Police Department may investigate or assist the State Police with criminal offenses that occur on the Middlesex campus.
-The Meriden Police Department may investigate or assist the State Police criminal offenses that occur at the Meriden Center.
+The Meriden Police Department may investigate or assist the State Police criminal offenses that occur at MxCC@Platt.
 The prosecution of all criminal offenses that occur at both locations are conducted at the Superior Court of Connecticut.

-Non-criminal violations of college policy will be referred to the Dean of Student Affairs for review and action.
+Non-criminal violations of college policy will be referred to the Dean of Students for review and action.

-Criminal offenses are reported to the State Police and/or Middletown Police.
 No administrator of an institution of higher education shall interfere with the right of a student or employee of such institution to file a complaint with the state police, local police department, or special police force established under section 10a-156b of the Connecticut General Statutes concerning crimes committed within the geographical limits of the property owned or under the control of such institution.